HomeLinuxUnderstanding Unicode and Character Sets: A Guide for Developers

 • t: U+0074

-Fixing incorrect Unicode in MySQL databases usually involves a series of steps to ensure that both the database and its tables are using the correct character set and collation.
+Fixing wrong Unicode in MySQL databases usually takes a few steps to get both the database and its tables onto the correct character set and collation.
 Here’s a step-by-step guide with code examples:

 mysqldump -u username -p database_name > backup.sql